nathcouret/cronix/readme.md

 #### parseField

 Parse a single field according to the parser's context.
 Returns an ast corresponding to the parsed field.
+If parsing fails a `CronixParserException` will be added to the error list and the return value will be null.

 ```typescript
 function parseField(expression: string): CronExpression